synergy-design-system/synergy-design-system/packages/components/README.md

 ---

-### 6. Migrating between major versions
+### 6. Breaking changes between major versions

-Please have a look at the official [migration guide](https://synergy-design-system.github.io/?path=/docs/packages-components-migration--docs) for information how to update to new major versions of Synergy.
+Please have a look at the official [breaking changes list](https://synergy-design-system.github.io/?path=/docs/packages-components-breaking-changes--docs) for information how to update to new major versions of Synergy.

 ---